Ard3ny/ard3ny.github.io/_posts/2022-11-27-SPF-DKIM-DMARC-explained.md

 The R in DMARC is for the Reporting component of the protocol.
 These reports allow the domain owner to see where all email using their domain in the From address is being sent from.

-The DMARC record of the domain in the header from address is used if it exists.
+The DMARC record of the domain in the header from the address is used if it exists.
 Like the above records, it exists as a TXT record in DNS.

 DMARC’s conformance check is called “alignment” and it checks that the header from is “aligned” with other authenticated domains on the message, either via DKIM or SPF.
 If either DKIM or SPF alignment passes, DMARC evaluates as a “PASS.”

 SPF Alignment: The domain in the header from and envelope from must be the same (or sub-domains of the same parent domain if “relaxed”) and must pass SPF.

-DKIM Alignment: DMARC requires a valid signature where the domain specified in the d= tag aligns with the sender’s domain from the header from field.
+DKIM Alignment: DMARC requires a valid signature where the domain specified in the d= tag aligns with the sender’s domain from the header from the field.

 ```bash
 #How does it look like